What is a Clean Air Zone?

 Class D Buses, coaches, taxis, private hire vehicles, minibuses, heavy goods vehicles, vans, minibuses, and cars.
 Motorcycles can also be included in this category.
 However, it’s down to the local authority.

-Do electric vehicles pay when entering these zones?
+Do electric vehicles pay when entering Clean Air Zones?

-Pure electric cars are not subjected to charges when entering these zones.
-This is because they are zero emission from the tailpipe, making them an Ultra Low Emission Vehicle, and so they are exempt from any charges.
+Pure electric cars are not subjected to charges when entering these clean air zones.
+Why? cecause they are zero emission from the tailpipe, making them Ultra Low Emission Vehicles.
+So, excitingly, they are exempt from any charges.

 However, be careful if you have a hybrid as they have to meet the same standards as petrol or diesel cars.